boschglobal/dse.modelc/doc/content/docs/user/simer/_index.md

 ### Environment & Files

-__Environment variables__ may be specified in either the `StackRuntime:env` or `ModelInstanceRuntime:env` properties.
-The environment variables are passed by the `simer` tool to the ModelC runtime in the order that they are defined, `StackRuntime` environment variables first, and then `ModelInstanceRuntime` variables.
+__Environment variables__ may be specified in either the `StackRuntime:env` or `ModelInstanceRuntime:env` properties, or with the `-env` CLI option.
+The environment variables are passed by the `simer` tool to the ModelC runtime in the order that they are defined, `StackRuntime` environment variables first, and then `ModelInstanceRuntime` variables, and lastly those specified via the `-env` flag(s).
 Values set later will overwrite earlier values (or any existing environment variables).

 __Additional Files__ may be specified in the `ModelInstanceRuntime:files` property.
 The path of each listed file should be relative to _simulation path_ or an _absolute path_.